Capncavedan/Powerball-numbers/README.markdown

 Required gems: `hpricot` and `ascii_charts`.
 Runs in MRI Ruby 2.3; unsure of earlier versions.

+A nod to Alex D who [posted on StackOverflow](http://stackoverflow.com/questions/9127971/sort-array-by-popularity-and-time-in-ruby) with thoughts on sorting arrays by popularity

 ````bash
 ➜  Powerball-numbers git:(master) ruby ./powerball.rb